 Spring 2020 grant reports: due 2/1/21.

-COVID-19 Rapid Response Fund: approximately one year and one month from the date the grant check was issued.
+Early Childhood Education Fund, Community Initiatives Fund, or COVID-19 Rapid Response Fund: approximately one year and one month from the date the grant check was issued.
+Please refer to your grant agreement to confirm the specific due date.